pouria-z/Text-Analysis/README.md

 # Text Analysis

-A Natural Language Processing app for Sentiment and Key Phrases Analysis using "Webit Text Analytics" API for backend.
+A Natural Language Processing app for Sentiment, Key Phrases and Similarity Analysis using "Webit Text Analytics" API for backend.

 This project is a starting point for a Flutter application.